paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-092-forest-landscape-restoration.md

 (2) the Committee on Appropriations of the Senate;

+(3) the Committee on Agriculture, Nutrition, and Forestry of the Senate;

-(3) the Committee on Natural Resources of the House of Representatives; and
+(4) the Committee on Natural Resources of the House of Representatives;

+(5) the Committee on Appropriations of the House of Representatives; and

-(4) the Committee on Appropriations of the House of Representatives.
+(6) the Committee on Agriculture of the House of Representatives.

 ### Statutory Notes